Popular Destinations to Visit During Breaks

 Las Vegas's weather is better in the winter.
 They also have a New Year celebration with fireworks and a giant ball that drops with a countdown.
 Consider this rather than New York.

 Las Vegas has lots of wonderful shows throughout the year.
-There are so many it can be hard to decide which one to choose over another.
-They're also very expensive.
+There are so many it can be hard to decide which one to choose over another -- also might depend on your moral value system.
+They're all also very expensive.
+But, there are also some wonderful "natural" places to explore outside the city for those who want to get away from all the gambling, etc. Some require personal transportation.
+Many have busses that take you there.

-In planning a trip to Las Vegas, first go online and plan out what you hope to accomplish.
-There's also a variety of outdoor places to visit, natural and man-made, that just require transportation and good weather.
+In planning a trip to Las Vegas, first go online and see what's available and plan what you hope to do.

-For shows, the important thing is knowing what's showing when you plan to go.
-You can Google "shows in Las Vegas".
+For shows, the important thing is knowing what's showing at the time you go, how the times fit your schedule, and if you can afford to do them all :).
+Google "shows in Las Vegas".
 You can also do the same in Youtube to see examples.
 One that's always recommended above others is Cirque Du Soleil.
-If you only see one, this might be the choice.
+If you only see one show of any kind, this might be the most exciting choice.

 Las Vegas's weather is better in the winter.
 They also have a New Year celebration with fireworks and a giant ball that drops with a countdown.
 Consider this rather than New York.

 Las Vegas has lots of wonderful shows throughout the year.
-There are so many it can be hard to decide which one to choose over another.
-They're also very expensive.
+There are so many it can be hard to decide which one to choose over another -- also might depend on your moral value system.
+They're all also very expensive.
+But, there are also some wonderful "natural" places to explore outside the city for those who want to get away from all the gambling, etc. Some require personal transportation.
+Many have busses that take you there.

-In planning a trip to Las Vegas, first go online and plan out what you hope to accomplish.
-There's also a variety of outdoor places to visit, natural and man-made, that just require transportation and good weather.
+In planning a trip to Las Vegas, first go online and see what's available and plan what you hope to do.

-For shows, the important thing is knowing what's showing when you plan to go.
-You can Google "shows in Las Vegas".
+For shows, the important thing is knowing what's showing at the time you go, how the times fit your schedule, and if you can afford to do them all :).
+Google "shows in Las Vegas".
 You can also do the same in Youtube to see examples.
 One that's always recommended above others is Cirque Du Soleil.
-If you only see one, this might be the choice.
+If you only see one show of any kind, this might be the most exciting choice.

-Reno -- a fun place to visit during winter break... if you take the train!
+Reno -- a fun place to visit during winter break, even better for spring break... especially if you take the train!
 We've done this and loved the trip over and back.
-The beauty of doing it in the winter is there will probably be a lot of snow in the mountains and the train tracks cut right through them.
+The beauty of doing it this time of year is that there will probably be a lot of snow in the mountains.
+There are lots of tunnels and the train tracks cut right through the snow, sometimes reaching higher than the train itself.

 Because of the timing or our travels, we saw the beauty of the Sierras in winter, first in the fading afternoon light and then in the early morning light.
 This was the main reason we went.

 Did I mention the train tunnels?
 There are many you will go through and look out through.
-Off across the canyon pass (Donner's Pass), you'll see many old gold rush mines and abandoned train tracks leading to them.
+Off across the canyon pass (Donner's Pass), you'll see many old gold rush mines and abandoned train tracks leading to them, as well as Donner Lake below.

-The Sacramento train station also has an amazing train museum, worth visiting before or after the train trip to Reno (probably after).
-It's really big so plan enough time if you do it at all.
+The Sacramento train station also has an amazing train museum, definitely worth visiting after the train trip back from Reno.
+It's really big, so plan enough time if you do it at all.

-If you decide to do this trip during winter break and want company, let me know. :)
+If you decide to do this trip during winter or spring break and want company, let me know. :)

 Because of the timing or our travels, we saw the beauty of the Sierras in winter, first in the fading afternoon light and then in the early morning light.
 This was the main reason we went.

 Did I mention the train tunnels?
 There are many you will go through and look out through.
-Off across the canyon pass (Donner's Pass), you'll see many old gold rush mines and abandoned train tracks leading to them.
+Off across the canyon pass (Donner's Pass), you'll see many old gold rush mines and abandoned train tracks leading to them, as well as Donner Lake below.

-The Sacramento train station also has an amazing train museum, worth visiting before or after the train trip to Reno (probably after).
-It's really big so plan enough time if you do it at all.
+The Sacramento train station also has an amazing train museum, definitely worth visiting after the train trip back from Reno.
+It's really big, so plan enough time if you do it at all.

-If you decide to do this trip during winter break and want company, let me know. :)
+If you decide to do this trip during winter or spring break and want company, let me know. :)

 Yosemite

-This is a great place to visit any time of the year... but it's also very different depending on when.
+This is a great place to visit any time of the year... but it's also very different depending on what time of year.

-If you go, you need to plan two nights and then a full day hiking in between.
-It's simply too far to drive up and enjoy it in one day, or spend one night, then hike and drive home in one day.
-Driving time is about 4 plus hours in the best road conditions.
-But, to enjoy the valley and falls, you need 6-10 hours... and then expect to be really tired at days-end.
+If you go, you need to plan two nights and at least a full day hiking.
+It's simply too far to drive up and enjoy it in one day.
+If you only have one night, drive up and spend the night close or inside the park.
+Then get into the park early enough to get a good parking place.
+Then spend the day and drive home late at night (after watching the sunset inside the park).
+It's best to spend two nights -- just too much to see.
+Driving time is 4 plus hours in the best road conditions.
+But, to enjoy the valley and waterfalls, you need 6-10 hours hiking time...
+Then expect to be really tired at days-end.
 The reality is it takes at least a full day to hike and enjoy it.
+If Glacier Road is open (usually after June 1 and before winter snows), it's the best place to watch the sun going down.

 ****** If you only do one hike in Yosemite, do The Mist Trail to the top of Vernal Falls. ******

 In the Spring, the waterfalls are at their very finest -- huge and breath taking.
 End of May and early June are ideal.
-Before May there can be too much snow to hike and enjoy.
+Before May there can be too much snow to hike and enjoy, but the winter snow has it's own beauty!
 Do not go on Memorial Weekend -- too crowded.
-In the past, we've taken groups up the weekend after Memorial Day for two nights (two weeks after MIIS graduation).
-Hint: going mid-week is not as crowded! :)
+Hint: going mid-week is not as crowded!

-If you can't get up there before July, consider other Yosemite options.
-Many of the waterfalls dwindle down to being much smaller, though still impressive, simply because of their height.
-Vernal Falls is the only one still exciting even in the summer.
+If you can't get up there before July, many of the waterfalls dwindle down to being much smaller -- or go away completely by late fall, and the green turns to brown, hot and dry.
+The waterfalls can still be impressive, simply because of their height, but they may not have water later in the summer.
+Vernal Falls is the only one still exciting even in the summer because it's water comes from a river, not just melted snow.

-If you go in late Summer or Fall, consider not spending much time in the valley, but go to Glacier Point.
+If you go in late Summer or Fall, consider not spending much time in the valley.
+Instead, spend time around Glacier Point.
 Getting there is a very different road, taking off just as you start to enter the valley from Mariposa (it's still within the park).
 There are some wonderful trails along the road, Sentinel Dome is the highlight -- you're way up on top!
-From Glacier Point itself, you're about 4000 ft straight up above the valley floor.
+From Glacier Point itself, you're about 4000 ft straight up (literally... so don't jump :) above the valley floor.
 You can see many of the waterfalls... way below you.
 You can also see way off into the distance.
 It's an incredible place to watch the sunset!

 Places to eat in the valley: You can eat at Curry Village.
 We like the food best at Yosemite Lodge.
-They have two restaurants, one being very casual and friendly :).
+They have two restaurants.
+One is very formal and much more expensive.
+The other is cafateria style with many options.
 If you are in the valley, or up on Glacier Point earlier and decide to go to the valley for dinner, find out what time Sunset is and be sure to get to The Tunnel View before sunset.
 With the sun setting behind you, you'll definitely be glad you stopped at Tunnel View as the changing colors across the valley are amazing.
+If you choose to spend the last half of the afternoon/evening at Glacier point, consider getting food to take with you for dinner.

 Staying in the park in the winter, during winter break, can be magical if there's snow, and Yosemite Lodge is the place to be!
-They have special winter rates that are pretty good.
+They have special winter rates that are good (again, weekdays are cheaper than weekends).
 Just make sure you have chains for your car before going, just in case.

-This is a great place to visit any time of the year... but it's also very different depending on when.
+This is a great place to visit any time of the year... but it's also very different depending on what time of year.

-If you go, you need to plan two nights and then a full day hiking in between.
-It's simply too far to drive up and enjoy it in one day, or spend one night, then hike and drive home in one day.
-Driving time is about 4 plus hours in the best road conditions.
-But, to enjoy the valley and falls, you need 6-10 hours... and then expect to be really tired at days-end.
+If you go, you need to plan two nights and at least a full day hiking.
+It's simply too far to drive up and enjoy it in one day.
+If you only have one night, drive up and spend the night close or inside the park.
+Then get into the park early enough to get a good parking place.
+Then spend the day and drive home late at night (after watching the sunset inside the park).
+It's best to spend two nights -- just too much to see.
+Driving time is 4 plus hours in the best road conditions.
+But, to enjoy the valley and waterfalls, you need 6-10 hours hiking time...
+Then expect to be really tired at days-end.
 The reality is it takes at least a full day to hike and enjoy it.
+If Glacier Road is open (usually after June 1 and before winter snows), it's the best place to watch the sun going down.

 ****** If you only do one hike in Yosemite, do The Mist Trail to the top of Vernal Falls. ******

 In the Spring, the waterfalls are at their very finest -- huge and breath taking.
 End of May and early June are ideal.
-Before May there can be too much snow to hike and enjoy.
+Before May there can be too much snow to hike and enjoy, but the winter snow has it's own beauty!
 Do not go on Memorial Weekend -- too crowded.
-In the past, we've taken groups up the weekend after Memorial Day for two nights (two weeks after MIIS graduation).
-Hint: going mid-week is not as crowded! :)
+Hint: going mid-week is not as crowded!

-If you can't get up there before July, consider other Yosemite options.
-Many of the waterfalls dwindle down to being much smaller, though still impressive, simply because of their height.
-Vernal Falls is the only one still exciting even in the summer.
+If you can't get up there before July, many of the waterfalls dwindle down to being much smaller -- or go away completely by late fall, and the green turns to brown, hot and dry.
+The waterfalls can still be impressive, simply because of their height, but they may not have water later in the summer.
+Vernal Falls is the only one still exciting even in the summer because it's water comes from a river, not just melted snow.

-If you go in late Summer or Fall, consider not spending much time in the valley, but go to Glacier Point.
+If you go in late Summer or Fall, consider not spending much time in the valley.
+Instead, spend time around Glacier Point.
 Getting there is a very different road, taking off just as you start to enter the valley from Mariposa (it's still within the park).
 There are some wonderful trails along the road, Sentinel Dome is the highlight -- you're way up on top!
-From Glacier Point itself, you're about 4000 ft straight up above the valley floor.
+From Glacier Point itself, you're about 4000 ft straight up (literally... so don't jump :) above the valley floor.
 You can see many of the waterfalls... way below you.
 You can also see way off into the distance.
 It's an incredible place to watch the sunset!

 Places to eat in the valley: You can eat at Curry Village.
 We like the food best at Yosemite Lodge.
-They have two restaurants, one being very casual and friendly :).
+They have two restaurants.
+One is very formal and much more expensive.
+The other is cafateria style with many options.
 If you are in the valley, or up on Glacier Point earlier and decide to go to the valley for dinner, find out what time Sunset is and be sure to get to The Tunnel View before sunset.
 With the sun setting behind you, you'll definitely be glad you stopped at Tunnel View as the changing colors across the valley are amazing.
+If you choose to spend the last half of the afternoon/evening at Glacier point, consider getting food to take with you for dinner.

 Staying in the park in the winter, during winter break, can be magical if there's snow, and Yosemite Lodge is the place to be!
-They have special winter rates that are pretty good.
+They have special winter rates that are good (again, weekdays are cheaper than weekends).
 Just make sure you have chains for your car before going, just in case.

 Lake Tahoe -- Tahoe is a wonderful place to visit.
 Before going, know the west side is very different from the east side.
 The north is very different than the south.
 Also understand that without a car, much of the great places to see will not be accessible.
 Choose your adventure!
-(Figure 5 - 6 hours driving.)
+(Figure 5 - 6 hours driving to get to the closest part of the lake.)

 The east side.
-Above the Nevada line, Stateline is popular for casinos.
+Above the California/Nevada border, Stateline is popular for casinos.
 With so many wonderful places to see, casinos should be the least of your interests.

 The south and southeast sides are beautiful and full of adventures.

-Note: During the summer it can be like a zoo and hard to find accommodation.
+Note: During the summer it can be like a zoo with all the cages opened up (ha!) and hard to find accommodation.

-Spring and early summer can be even more enjoyable, with fewer tourists and possible patchy snow to add color ...
+Spring and early summer can much more enjoyable, with fewer tourists and possible patchy snow to add color ...

 The west and north side.
 These areas a little more rugged and the communities are more rustic, quaint and inviting to simply enjoy.